 Heiðrún Jónsdóttir is an attorney at law with Múli Legal Services and serves as a member of the board of Reginn real estate company and Royal Arctic Line.
 Previously, she was a managing director at Eimskipafélag Íslands hf., Lex Legal Services and KEA.
-She has been chairman of the board at Norðlenska, Íslensk Verðbréf and Gildi pension fund and has been a member of the board of Olíuverslun Íslands hf., Síminn hf., Icelandair Group, the Icelandic Banks' Data Centra (Reiknistofa Bankanna), the securities depository Arion Verðbréfavarsla, Þekking and the Icelandic Pension Funds Association.
-She served as a board member of the Board of the Icelandic Bar Association from 2016-2019 and was the deputy chairman of the board from 2018-2019.
+She has been chairman of the board at Norðlenska, Íslensk Verðbréf, and Gildi pension fund and has been a member of the board of Síminn hf., Icelandair Group, Olíuverslun Íslands, The Icelandic Banks' Data Centre (RB), Ístak, Arion Verðbréfavarsla, Þekking and the Icelandic Pension Funds Association,.
+She served as a board member of the board of the Icelandic Bar Association from 2016-2019 and was the deputy chairman of the board from 2018-2019.

-Ms. Jónsdóttir holds a Cand.Jur degree from the University of Iceland and is a securities broker licensed by the Icelandic Ministry of Finance and Economic Affairs.
-She completed an Advanced Management Program (AMP) at IESE Business School in Barcelona in 2017.
+Ms. Jónsdóttir holds a Cand.
+Jur degree from the University of Iceland and is a securities broker licensed by the Icelandic Ministry of Finance and Economic Affairs.
+She completed an Advanced Management Program (AMP) at the IESE Business School in Barcelona in 2017.